XavierJCallait/BCryptic/docs/JOURNAL.md

 ### Entry 30/09/2025
 Built the salt choosing logic.
 A lot of math involved, but who would have thought that coding would require math skills?

+### Entry 01/10/2025
+Adding tests to repo to ensure logic repeatedly does what I want it to do.
+Using Google Tests as it contains mocking, offers many different macros, and has all of the features I need pretty much built in.
+It was easy to include it in the CMakeLists file, so really can't complain.
+I do have a lot of other things to complain about...

 ## Challenges

 ### Environment Setup